acestream/ace-network-docs/docs/library/usage.md

 For whom it will be a significant indicator that there are 30 million active Internet users and about 50 thousand new installations of Ace Stream software per day (applications for desktop, mobile, STB, browser extensions) for which not a single cent was spent (only organic growth, without any marketing/advertising costs and without any financial incentives for users).

-Who considers it absolutely real that the Network will achieve the figure of 100 million users after the launch of the second stage of the project (called "DAO Ace Stream") and having carefully studied the basic products, utilities and services of the project will be able to predict the capitalisation of the Network's assets and their final cost, based on the fact of reaching this figure.
+Who considers it absolutely real that the Network will achieve the figure of 100 million users after the launch of the second stage of the project (called "Ace Stream DAO") and having carefully studied the basic products, utilities and services of the project will be able to predict the capitalisation of the Network's assets and their final cost, based on the fact of reaching this figure.

-Who will be able to appreciate the uniqueness and value of the Network tokens, along with the attractiveness of the DeFi programs of DAO Ace Stream.
+Who will be able to appreciate the uniqueness and value of the Network tokens, along with the attractiveness of the DeFi programs of Ace Stream DAO.